PCG boasts that they alone are “God’s one true church.” They proclaim that their literature is offered “completely free.” What are you not being told?

 For the undiscerning, the Key of David and the Trumpet end up being a gateway into something very dark and destructive.
 While the booklets and programs appear captivating and newsworthy (helping one to “live the Bible way of life”), individuals who have been deceived by this organization have found themselves facing much more than financial exploitation.
 Freedom of thought is taken away and relationships outside PCG are destroyed.

-For much more info on Philadelphia Church of God and Gerald Flurry, see Mike’s Enlightenment Page.
+For more info on Philadelphia Church of God and Gerald Flurry, including testimonies, see Mike’s Enlightenment Page.

 SKIP DOWN TO: Teachings and Beliefs of Philadelphia Church of God (following that is Destructive Methods of Mind Control)